 - 48 leads in 1 week for a kickboxing studio

 - 112 leads in 1 month for a kickboxing studio

 A discounted membership can be really effective … when offered by the right studio or gym.
-This incentive usually works best for a gym that already has some brand equity in their area — think the kind of gym that has multiple locations and a well-known name, like Orangetheory, Pure Barre, or Sumits Yoga.
+This incentive usually works best for a gym that already has some brand equity in their area — think the kind of gym that has multiple locations and a well-known name, like Orangetheory Fitness, F45, or SPENGA.

 Remember that on Facebook, price does matter.
 Stay below the $50 mark to still get a good lead flow.
 And because you’ve likely knocked the price down quite a bit, you can get creative in how you show that discount.
 Add an overlay to your add image that shows the discount percentage, or put a slash through the full price and add the discounted price next to it.

 Here are a few results from running a discounted membership Facebook offer:

 - 46 leads in 1 week for a pilates studio